takumi0706/google-calendar-mcp/README.md

 - **JSON Parsing Errors**: If you see errors like `Unexpected non-whitespace character after JSON at position 4 (line 1 column 5)`, it's typically due to malformed JSON-RPC messages.
 This issue has been fixed in version 0.6.7 and later.
 If you're still experiencing these errors, please update to the latest version.
 - **Authentication Errors**: Verify your Google OAuth credentials
+- **Invalid state parameter**: If you see `Authentication failed: Invalid state parameter` when re-authenticating, update to version 1.0.3 or later which fixes the OAuth server lifecycle management.
+In older versions, you may need to close port 4153 and restart the application.
 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets

 ## Version History

+### Version 1.0.3 Changes
+- Fixed "Invalid state parameter" error during re-authentication
+- Modified OAuth server to start on-demand and shut down after authentication
+- Improved server lifecycle management to prevent port conflicts
+- Enhanced error handling for authentication flow

 ### Version 1.0.2 Changes
 - Fixed `updateEvent` function to preserve existing event data when performing partial updates